|

 I peel an orange.

-this is the desert country
+this is desert country,

-where a solemn lonely cry
+make a solemn cry

-is as bright as one's blood.
+as bright as your blood

-two Native Americans
+I see two Native Americans

 fuss by an old truck.